shivani2k/Object_detection/README.md

 # Object_detection
-it is a model to detect blah blah blah
+it is a model to detect Human as well as object.